jflater/incubation_manuscript/README.md

 Questions:
 ==========

-### HOW DO AMENDMENTS COMPARE?Are there differences in treatments?
+### HOW DO AMENDMENTS COMPARE?
+Are there differences in treatments?
 Similarities?

 1. Differences in community structure as measured by:
     1. Microbial soil health measurements: Diversity, Richness